UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 ### 1) Install Fragpipe and necessary dependencies[^1].

- - Information on how to install Fragpipe can be found [here](https://fragpipe.nesvilab.org/).
+ - Information on how Fragpipe works and how to install can be found here [here](https://fragpipe.nesvilab.org/).

 ### 2) Download public proteomics (mass spec) data.